How We Analyze and Rate Campaign Ads

 Those early campaigns were notable for their invective, slander and hyperbole.
 Whereas today, more than 200 years later … well, maybe not that much has changed.

 In the heat of a political war, no one will be surprised to learn, truth is occasionally the first casualty.
-So two years ago, we launched Claim Check, a feature in which we conducted a non-partisan, forensic analysis of the claims and charges put forth by all sides in the gubernatorial and U.S. Senate races.
+So four years ago, we launched Claim Check, a feature in which we conducted a non-partisan, forensic analysis of the claims and charges put forth by all sides in the gubernatorial and U.S. Senate races.

 In analyzing political ads, we look only at objectively verifiable claims.
 A statement that Candidate X “will work hard for senior citizens” or that Opponent Y “is the wrong choice for America” are subjective expressions that don’t lend themselves to fact-checking.